Frequently Asked Questions (FAQ)

 (10.2) Route: Bike Patrol

-There will be approximately 20-30 trained members of Perimeter Bicycling’s Bike Patrol team on the routes helping with mechanical problems, minor medical needs and encouragement.
-If you have a problem flag down a Bike Patrol member.
+There will be approximately 30 trained members of Perimeter Bicycling’s Bike Patrol team on the routes helping with minor mechanical problems, minor medical needs and encouragement.
+If you have a problem flag down a Bike Patrol member- always in bright yellow jerseys or t-shirts.
 Bike Patrol cyclists are event officials.
 They are there to help you and help the event be as safe as possible which includes reporting cyclists who disregard rules for disqualification.
 Learn more about Bike Patrol.

 Please do not become a DQ statistic!
-Help remain El Tour a safe and fun event for all cyclists.
+Help El Tour be a safe and fun event for all cyclists. and a respected event by motorists.

 PLEASE OBEY ALL LAW ENFORCEMENT DIRECTIVES AS WELL AS THOSE FROM BIKE PATROL AND OTHER EVENT OFFICIALS.
 THANK YOU FOR YOUR COOPERATION.